US, Botswana conduct culminating exercise at Southern Accord 2024

-Howard Van Vranken, U.S. Ambassador to Botswana, right, sits with U.S. Army Brig.
-Gen. John A. LeBlanc, deputy commanding general of U.S. Army Southern European Task Force, Africa (SETAF-AF), and Botswana Defence force counterparts at the culminating event for exercise Southern Accord 2024 in Thebephatshwa Air Base, Botswana, Aug.
-14, 2024.
+U.S. Army Brig.
+Gen. John A. LeBlanc, deputy commanding general of U.S. Army Southern European Task Force, Africa (SETAF-AF), provides remarks during the closing ceremony demonstration at exercise Southern Accord 2024 in Shoshong, Botswana, Aug.
+15, 2024.
 Southern Accord 2024 is a bi-annual joint exercise sponsored by U.S. Africa Command and led by SETAF-AF.
 Running from Aug.
 5-15, the exercise brings together U.S. Army and Air Force personnel and Botswana Defence Force counterparts to conduct a variety of training to include humanitarian assistance, disaster relief, as well as peacekeeping and aeromedical evacuation.
 The exercise is designed to enhance bilateral military capabilities and interoperability.
+(U.S. Army photo by Maj.
+Joe Legros)

 |Date Taken: